How to Concatenate Date/Day, Month, and Year in Excel

 Things to Remember

 • Dates in Excel are sensitive to system date settings.
-So remember to enter the dates according to the system Date Format.
+If you don’t enter them in the correct format, they will be text values.
+Remember to enter the dates according to the system Date Format.

-• Always put double quotes around the delimiters that will separate the date, month, and year.
+• Always put double quotes around the delimiters that separate the date, month, and year.

 Md.
 Shamim Reza